 In her role, Stephanie has found she can access information that is not necessarily communicated by the client or family.
 She likes the opportunity of being able to get an accurate and holistic view of a person’s world outside of their medical condition to start being able to work with them on whatever needs they need to address.

-For Stephanie, 2020 Year of the Nurse and Midwife is “an opportunity to highlight how far nursing has come and how much of an integral part of the health team nurses really are - more than just assistants to doctors!
+For Stephanie, 2020 the International Year of the Nurse and Midwife is “an opportunity to highlight how far nursing has come and how much of an integral part of the health team nurses really are - more than just assistants to doctors!"

 Meet Eileen Murray - Integrated Neurological Nurse (Bunbury)